Stand up for UK aid

 - We are at historic levels of global need: and you want to cut aid?

-Write to your MP now to protect the UK's aid commitment in their party's manifesto.
-If you believe that fighting extreme poverty around the world is not only the right thing for the UK to do, but part of what makes you proud of this country, please ask them to:
+If you believe that fighting extreme poverty around the world is not only the right thing for the UK to do, but part of what makes you proud of this country, please write to your candidate in the UK general election asking them to:

 back Britain’s global leadership on humanitarian and development issues